Sam-Ham-UCSD/cse15l-lab-reports/LabReport1.md

 - The absolute path for this command prompt was `/home/samham/lecture1`.

-- When trying to use the `cat` command with no arguments, nothing is printed out.
+- When trying to use the `cat` command with no arguments, it uses the standard input, which includes doing `cat < <filename>`, assigning the file as its standard input.
+The standard output would then be the result of using `cat` with `<filename>`. `cat` in this case doesn't do anything as I haven't given it a standard input.

-- This is an error, though the terminal won't say that.
-Instead, it will wait for you to input something it recognizes, a file or a directory, forever unless you use `^C` to get out of the loop.
+- This isn't an error, although it looks like it as cat doesn't have a standard input and standard output for my code.